Pivotal GemFire all versions

-By default, VSD opens statistics in the time zone of the host running VSD.
-In order to align statistics with log entires, however, it would be preferable to see them in the time zone of the source system.
+By default, Visual Statistics Display (VSD) opens statistics in the time zone of the host running VSD.
+In order to align statistics with log entries, however, it would be preferable to see them in the time zone of the source system.
 A method for controlling the time zone used by VSD and an example script to (semi-)automate this is presented here.

 - To open a VSD file with the time zone of the source system, you need to know in which time zone the VSD file was created.

 This information is kept in the stats archive file header and can be extracted using the following:

 $ strings cacheserver.gfs | head Hongkong localhost :GemFire 220.127.116.11 #build 39140 as of 12/10/2012 14:46:33 PST Linux 2.6.18-274.el5 amd64 localhost ...